IwunzeGE/aws-bootcamp-cruddur-2023/journal/week4.md

 ![rds5](https://user-images.githubusercontent.com/110903886/227607338-28b071c5-1866-4ae1-ba12-1ed157402544.png)

-- It is important to enable automated backups in production.
+- It is important to enable automated backups in production and enable deletion protection

 ![rds6](https://user-images.githubusercontent.com/110903886/227607602-e7338550-030a-429d-803c-fe40060445a6.png)

-- Enable deletion protection

-We'd start off by provisioning an RDS instance with db named 'cruddur' from the CLI using the code
+Now, lets provisioning an RDS instance with db named 'cruddur' from the CLI using the code below.

 ```
 aws rds create-db-instance \